 For two things to be aligned, they must have the same goals and objectives.
 IT is a complex environment and it is starting to become hard to differentiate between an IT service and a business service.
 It’s no longer enough to just be aligned – IT must become part of the core of the business.
 The IT service provider should have no goals that are disconnected from the business goals.
 Both entities should strive towards the same vision.
 Continual improvement is the tool used to align IT services and processes to best match the vision of the business.

 Continual service improvement is the fifth stage of the ITIL Lifecycle, but that doesn’t mean that it’s the last stage.
-Continual improvement encompasses all the other stages of the lifecycle and it is indeed an integral part of the lifecycle.
+Furthermore, continual improvement encompasses all the other stages of the lifecycle and it is indeed an integral part of the lifecycle.
 In every stage, the continual improvement process can be followed.
 It can lead to quick wins and can show the business that the IT department is serious about reaching business objectives through continual service improvement.
 Establishing trust with the business brings us back to the first stage of the ITIL Lifecycle, Service Strategy, where the IT service provider and the business gather heads to determine how the IT service provider can help the business to achieve its objectives.